-It is hereby recognized and acknowledged by the United States Postal Service and the National Postal Mail Handlers Union, AFL-CIO, a Division of The Laborers' International Union of North America, that there is need to further expand and improve the education and training opportunities of both supervisors and employees.
+It is hereby recognized and acknowledged by the United States Postal Service and the National Postal Mail Handlers Union, A Division of the Laborers' International Union of North America, AFL-CIO, that there is a need to further expand and improve the education and training opportunities of both supervisors and employees.
 Further, the parties recognize that there is a need to provide both supervisors and employees with opportunities to study and explore new and innovative joint approaches to achieving organizational effectiveness and an overall improved labor/management climate.